-To make your stay as comfortable as possible, the Unit has its own catering facilities with all meals prepared in-house, and you will have access to beverages and snacks at all other times (depending on study-specific restrictions).
+To make your stay as comfortable as possible, the unit has its own catering facilities with all meals prepared in-house, and you will have access to beverages and snacks at all other times (depending on study-specific restrictions).

 During your time with us, if you have any questions about any of our facilities, our staff are happy to help.
-Alternatively, please take a look at our FAQ section.

 You will receive a payment for taking part in our trials.
 An independent Ethics Committee determines the amount you are paid depending on the length of the trial, number of visits and the number of overnights involved.